benoitlx/simple-adder/README.md

-# simple-adder
+# simple-circuits
-Hardware Description of a simple adder using Hardcaml
+Hardware Description of simple circuits using Hardcaml